tamera-brown/NYC-Taxi-Fare-Prediction/index.md

 ## Objective

-My Objective is to create a set of models with the dataset I cleaned to achieve an accuracy score at least 70% with a low RMSE Score.
+My Objective is to create a set of models with the dataset I cleaned to achieve an accuracy score of at least 70% with a low RMSE Score.
 I will then select a model and incorporate it into a small python application using flask.

 ## Business Value